Exotic topological order in fractal spin liquids: Limit cycle under RG transformation

 This matrix has eigenvalues $1 \pm \sqrt{5}$, and thus, $A_{m}$ and $B_{m}$ scale as $O(L^{\frac{\log 1 + \sqrt{5}}{\log 2}})$ for large $L$.

 The above RG transformations concern classical fractal liquids on a finite lattice.
 If one performs RG transformations on an infinite lattice, $\mbox{RG}_{ij}(\psi)$ becomes a group operation where $\mbox{RG}_{ij}(\psi)$ is a linear map inside the ground state space.
 In the case of a ferromagnet, the RG functions are always trivial; $\mbox{RG}_{ij}(\psi)=\psi$ since $\psi$ is spatially uniform.
-Yet, for classical fractal liquids, translation symmetries of ground states are strongly broken, and as a result, $\mbox{RG}_{ij}(\psi)$ may be different from $\psi$ in general.
+Yet, for classical fractal liquids, $\mbox{RG}_{ij}(\psi)$ may be different from $\psi$ in general.